How the Federal Reserve Affects Mortgage Rates

 Key insights

-• Mortgage rates are also impacted by factors like your credit score, down payment, location and whether you’re buying a primary residence, second home or investment property.
+Mortgage rates are also impacted by factors including your credit score, down payment, and location as well as whether you’re buying a primary residence, second home or investment property.

 What does the Federal Reserve do?